-The Dane's tenure at the Liberty Stadium came to an end on Tuesday, with the club just two points above the relegation zone after picking up one win from their last 10 top-flight matches.
+The Dane's tenure at the Premier League outfit came to an end on Tuesday, with the club just two points above the relegation zone after picking up one win from their last 10 top-flight matches.

 Laudrup's stint had been largely successful, and the club remain in the Europa League, which they qualified for by winning last season's Capital One Cup.

 |13/2||Swansea City are 13/2 with Bet365 to be relegated|

 The 49-year-old believes he could have arrested the club's poor league form and is now taking legal advice regarding the manner of his sacking.

 "I am deeply disappointed to have been dismissed as manager of Swansea City," said Laudrup in a statement released by the League Managers Association.

 "In particular, the manner in which it happened and the actions the club has taken since, notifying me in the briefest of letters which gave no reasons why such hasty and final action was deemed necessary.